Our Favorite Trail Running Shoes

 Vasque Trailbender Review

-Earlier this fall after more than two years in development, Vasque released three new specialized trail shoes—the Constant Velocity (8mm drop), Trailbender (6mm drop), and the Vertical Velocity (4mm drop).
+Earlier this fall after more than two years in development, Vasque released three new specialized trail running shoes—the Constant Velocity (8mm drop), Trailbender (6mm drop), and the Vertical Velocity (4mm drop).
 Each shoe targets slightly different terrain and styles of running.
 I had the pleasure of reviewing the Constant Velocity back in November, and the shoes are still in my regular rotation of beloved trail-running-enabling footwear.
 In this review, I’ll highlight key features of the Vasque Trailbender ($129; 9.1 ounces for a women’s size 7/11.4 ounces for a men’s 9) and discuss how it compares to the Constant Velocity.
 The trio of shoes is currently available in the United States at REI.

 VASQUE TRAILBENDER UPPER